Please note: an Admin level Account with the appropriate permissions is required to access the Services Window.

-On this page you can either upload an externally generated certificate to the Webadmin server or generate a new one.
+The WebAdmin SSL Certificate window allows you to either upload an externally generated certificate to the Webadmin server, or to generate a new one.

-Once the Webadmin certificate has been updated, it is necessary to restart the Webadmin httpd service.
+Once your certificate has been updated, it is necessary to restart the WebAdmin Service.

-This can either be done from the command line with the command "systemctl restart httpd" or in the Services > Server page in the ‘Webadmin ’ section as follows:
+This can either be done from the command line with the command "systemctl restart httpd" or in the Services window.

 If your deployment has remote servers such as a reporter server, deny page servers, logger servers, the Webadmin certificate will need to be copied to these servers.